Ralim/IronOS/Documentation/DebugMenu.md

 ### Time

-This just shows how many seconds the unit has been powered for.
+This just shows how many deciseconds the unit has been powered for.

 ### Move